Why we wrote this guide

 RightsFlow amassed the initial metadata database and created the technology that ultimately became the YouTube CMS.
 Then the NMPA (National Music Publishers Association) and Harry Fox Agency, in their settlement deal with YouTube, added to their databases to YouTube, in one of the first large data dumps.
 Many parties have since added their own metadata to the YouTube data set.

-YouTube now has the most robust and largest collection of music rights information that exists.
+YouTube now has the most robust and largest collection of music rights information that exist.

 With all of this in mind, the data contained and accessible within the CMS is not perfect and contains errors.
 The good news that rightsholders have the powerful ability to edit and confirm the data pertaining to the copyrights they control.